1. Resources

 GitHub Actions offers user-created Community Actions that can support many use cases, and it is convenient to access from within the GitHub UI.

-Note: GitHub Actions are available in two offerings: GitHub Enterprise and GitHub.com.
-While GitHub Enterprise is a server offering run in your own environment similar to how you would run a Jenkins server, GitHub.com has GitHub-managed platforms and runners
+Note: You can also run GitHub Actions on your own infrastructure with GitHub Enterprise Server.
+This is an offering running in your own environment, similar to how you would run a Jenkins server.

 Jenkins is a fully open-source tool, so you can install it on the server to get it up and running.
 You get worker nodes, open-source plugins, third-party integrations, and a robust CI/CD solution without paying anything more than the cost of the service you run the tool on.